archivedprojects-demoprojects/MinTreePath/ASSUMPTIONS.md

     1. One parent   :- if on the far right/left of the tree
     2. Two parents  :- otherwise
     3. Exception made to first node (has not parents only children)
+#### File: ####
-4. The file input must be made up of integers only.
+1. The file input must be made up of integers only.
     1. Doubles, Strings or any other data type is not accepted.
+2. There can only be one whitespace between each integer.
-5. The file input must not have more than 2750 rows in total
+3. The file input must not have more than 2750 rows in total.
     1. Otherwise the memory heap for the JVM must be increased accordingly.